•

 • Justin Kringstad, Director, North Dakota Pipeline Authority

-• Gavin McCollam, Basin Electric Power Cooperative
+• Gavin McCollam, Senior Vice President and Chief Operating Officer, Basin Electric Power Cooperative

-• Craig Stevens, GAIN Coalition / DCI
+• Craig Stevens, Spokesperson / Partner, GAIN Coalition / DCI

 ND Pipeline Authority, Justin Kringstad ND Pipeline Authority, Justin Kringstad